SirPepe/shed/docs/modules/assert.md

 # Module: assert

 Collection of assert functions that not only throw errors at runtime, but also work as assertions in TypeScript.
-Use this module by importing `@sirpepe/shed/assert`.
+Use this module by importing from `@sirpepe/shed/assert` or `@sirpepe/shed`.

 ## Table of contents